LiwenSu0625/hypertensive-osteoporotic-fracture/README.md

 The study utilizes clinical data from tertiary hospitals to assess the impact of hypertension on mortality and refracture risk in osteoporotic fracture patients, including multivariable Cox proportional hazards regression, propensity score matching, and subgroup analyses.

-The results summarized in sub.xlsx and sub_refra.xlsx can also be fully reproduced using the R code provided in this repository.
+The results summarized in sub_surv.xlsx and sub_refra.xlsx can also be fully reproduced using the R code provided in this repository.
 They are used to reproduce:
 Supplementary Figure S4 (mortality)
 Supplementary Figure S5 (refracture)